kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=80%](./images/Xcode_Asset_Tagging.png)

->**Note**: Make sure you spell the tag name with the _exact same_ spelling and casing as the bundle file.
+>**Note**: Make sure you spell the tag name with _exactly the same_ spelling and case as the bundle file name.
 If you mistype it, you'll encounter issues.

-Build your application for **iPad Air 2**, but don't run it yet.
+Build your application for **iPad Air 2**, but don't run it yet, using __Command-B__.
 Take note of the application bundle size in the report navigator.

 Originally, the app was over 200 MB.
 Now, Old CA Maps is around 10MB.
 Xcode has achieved this by removing the bundle resources from the main application bundle, which can be confirmed by reviewing its contents: